dangreen/speed-up-with-browserslist/en/index.md

 #### Browserslist-useragent-regexp

 More recently, another tool was created for Browserslist: [browserslist-useragent-regexp](https://github.com/browserslist/browserslist-useragent-regexp).
 This tool allows you to get a regular expression from config to check browser’s User-Agent.
-Regular expressions work in any JavaScript runtime, which makes it possible to check the browser’s User-Agent not only on the server side, but also on the client side.
+Regular expressions work in any JavaScript runtime, which makes it possible to check the browser’s User-Agent not only on server side, but also on client side.
 Thus, you can implement a working DSL in a browser:

 ```js
 // last 2 firefox versions